opentecr/opentecr/roadmap.md

 openTECR (Open database on Thermodynamics of Enzyme-Catalyzed Reactions) is a database and a community.

-We aim to create a reliable, machine-actionable data collection of apparent equilibrium constants of enzyme-catalyzed reactions.
+We aim to create a reliable, free, machine-actionable data collection of apparent equilibrium constants of enzyme-catalyzed reactions, with a clear change process to integrate new data and correct errors.

 This database is expected to serve computational and experimental scientists in the fields of metabolic engineering, genome-scale metabolic modelling, biocatalysis and related fields by providing curated information.
 It will probably be used by eQuilibrator and COBRA as the shared data basis for their individual calculations.